Facebook

 The other way to get around the passive loss limits is to have the activity not be considered passive.
 Makes sense right?
 Let’s just pencil-whip this activity and add the word “non-“ in front of it all.
 Done!

-To be a non-passive activity the average stay in the rental must be 7 days or less.
+To be a non-passive activity, the average stay in the rental must be 7 days or less.
 Your typical VRBO AirBNB situation.
 Alternatively, for average stays of 30 days or less, you provide hotel-like services like changing linens during the stay.
 These two situations are considered non-passive and losses are not limited.
 As a sidebar, the first example is reported on Schedule E and the second is on Schedule C.

 Pitfall #2.
-If you cannot escape the passive loss limit, then you must have net rental income from the property or from other properties to absorb the accelerated depreciation expense and grab that accelerated cash.
+If you can’t escape the passive loss limit, then you must have net rental income from the property or from other properties to absorb the accelerated depreciation expense and grab that accelerated cash.

 Gotcha #1.
 Recall that depreciation is a tax deferral.
-When you sell the property, you have depreciation recapture and you must pay back the deferred taxes.
-There is some tax arbitrage here however, since recapture is limited to 25% where you might have deducted depreciation at a 37% marginal tax rate.
+When you sell the property, you have depreciation recapture, and you must pay back the deferred taxes.
+There is some tax arbitrage here, however, since recapture is limited to 25% where you might have deducted depreciation at a 37% marginal tax rate.
 You can also escape this gotcha with a Section 1031 like-kind exchange (we talk about that in our real estate investment blog).

 Gotcha #2.
 The cost of the report must be significantly lower than the improved time-value of the accelerated cash flow.
-In other words, the juice must be worth the squeeze including the audit risk.
+In other words, the juice must be worth the squeeze, including the audit risk.

 Summary

-Cost segregation, or “costseg” as the cool kids say at the party can be extremely beneficial.
-But there are problems to navigate through and like Robert Plant used to sing, (not) all that glitters is gold and sometimes words have two meanings.
+Cost segregation, or “costseg” as the cool kids say at the party, can be extremely beneficial.
+But there are problems to navigate through, and like Robert Plant used to sing, (not) all that glitters is gold and sometimes words have two meanings.

 Jason Watson, CPA is a Senior Partner of WCG Inc., a business consultation and tax preparation CPA firm located in Colorado Springs, and is the author of Taxpayer’s Comprehensive Guide on LLC’s and S Corps which is available online and from mostly average retailers.